 Video conferencing tools allow you to see what is visible from your own camera.
 This is useful for the reasons mentioned above, but can also be an issue if you are looking at yourself on your video when you are speaking.
 It could seem like you are looking off at something else and not paying attention.
 Conversely, when your camera is set at eye level and you look directly at the camera, it will appear to the other meeting attendees that you are looking at them.

 Video conferencing tools like Zoom are invaluable at a time like this when meeting in person is impossible.
 By this means, we can still have important conversations and see each other’s faces.
 We can even look at the same screen and collaborate in real-time from our respective locations.
-By implementing these suggestions, we can also continue to show respect and consideration for one another.
+By following proper meeting etiquette on Zoom, we can continue to show respect and consideration for one another.
 Get started by heading to the Zoom website and setting up your free account today!